 In addition to calculating your monthly subsidy on SAVE, this calculator will help you estimate monthly payments on the SAVE repayment plan.

-Because the SAVE calculation will change on July 1, 2024, to charge borrowers less for undergraduate loans, it is necessary to separate undergraduate debt from graduate debt.
+Because the fully implemented version of SAVE charges borrowers less for undergraduate loans, it is necessary to separate undergraduate debt from graduate debt.
 If you have a consolidated loan, please do your best to estimate which portion of the debt is graduate and which portion is undergraduate.

 This calculator has been updated to include the 2024 federal poverty level guidelines, so it should be as accurate as possible.